turboapps/docs/hub/repositories/b_repository_settings.md

 For more granular network isolation settings, see [Virtual Networks](/docs/reference#new-virtual-networks).

+#### Use DLL Cache

+This setting enables pre-caching of application DLL and EXE files on the Application Servers’ local disk for faster loading.

+Typically this setting will be disabled, in which case the DLL and EXE files are embedded in the SVM and loaded from the Image Cache Server.

 #### Access local network

 Local network access allows a remote application to access the local host's network.
 The local host's network can be accessed by using the special hostname `localhost.turbo.net`.